NCAR/NCARKernels/all/WACCM_imp_sol_vector/v05/README.txt

 and allows the end-user to change three values (COMPILER, ARCH and MPI) to build and test on different platforms.
 This can also be scripted.

-This is a work in progress, with additional minor changes coming soon,
+This is a work in progress, with additional minor changes in the works.
+For performance testing in parallel (MPI), every rank prints out lots of information, but at the end you'll get an average call rate across all ranks, which is the important numbers.
+(Streamlining the I/O is on the 'to do' list.)
-including:
-  - verifying that the MPI mode works as expected
-  - ideally, adding a '-summary' and '-verbose' options, and changing I/O to simplify scripting of this benchmark for rapid deployment on additional platforms